Exception Filtering

 }

 Result: Permanent errors (argument validation, logic errors) fail immediately.
-Network errors, timeouts, and other transient issues trigger retries.
+Network errors and other transient issues trigger retries.
+TimeoutException and OperationCanceledException are still fail-fast regardless of the blacklist.

 Multiple Exception Types (Params Overload)